rootstock/boltz-backend/rskPortREADME.md

 **Current status:**
 * Running setup in `regtest` mode.
-* 5/65 integration tests are failing.
-The failing tests are in 2 files
+* 3/65 integration tests are failing.
+The failing tests are in the following test suite

 ```
-test/integration/wallet/ethereum/ContractHandler.spec.ts
 test/integration/wallet/ethereum/ContractEventHandler.spec.ts
 ```